HigitusFigitus/space-cup/README.md

 # Space Cup

-> Space Cup queries NASA's API and returns the daily Astronomy Picture Of The Day.
+> Space Cup queries NASA's API and returns the Astronomy Picture Of The Day.

 ## Table of Contents